New: March Intermedia now available – see more

-Mr Vancoppenolle is Vice-Chair of the BUSINESSEUROPE Digital Economy Taskforce and advisor to FITCE Belgium (forum for ICT & Media professionals).
-He has been a member of the board of DIGITALEUROPE (representing the Digital Technology Industry in Europe) and of the board of IICB (Innovation & Incubation Center Brussels).
+Mr Vancoppenolle is advisor to FITCE Belgium (forum for ICT & Media professionals).
+He has been Vice-Chair of the BUSINESSEUROPE Digital Economy Taskforce and a member of the board of DIGITALEUROPE (representing the Digital Technology Industry in Europe) as well as of the board of IICB (Innovation & Incubation Center Brussels).

 Marco Scialdone is a lawyer and adjunct professor of law and management of digital content and services at European University of Rome, where he is deputy coordinator of the LLM in “Artificial Intelligence: law and ethics of emerging technologies”.
 PhD in legal categories and technologies, in 2018 he was appointed by the Italian government in the high-level expert group on Artificial Intelligence and in 2019 he was appointed member of the Italian permanent advisory committee for copyright.
 He is currently head of litigation & academic outreach at Euroconsumers, the main international group of consumer organizations, uniting Test-Aankoop / Test-Achats (Belgium), Altroconsumo (Italy), DECOProteste (Portugal), OCU (Spain), Protests (Brazil).

 Marco Valentini is Head of Public Policy & EU Affairs at Sky Italia.
 Since joining Sky in 2012 he has worked on media, entertainment and TLC policy projects across a wide range of areas, playing a key role also in different associations at national and European level.